Organization is evolving to offer a combination of onsite and virtual content; CEO & President Hal Wolf sets a positive tone for a "joyous reunion."

 HIMSS20, the largest healthcare IT conference in the nation with more than 40,000 people expected to attend, was one of the first convention casualties of the coronavirus crisis.
 Canceled only days before the event was set to begin on March 9—even before the pandemic was officially declared—the termination of the event was a harbinger of what was to occur in the convention scene across the nation, resulting in financial consequences for the industry and missed opportunities for professional education and connection.

-On Friday, the Health Information and Management Systems Society (HIMSS) made an announcement that it hopes will eliminate a similar scenario next year, and HIMSS President and CEO Hal Wolf set a positive tone for the future with the announcement that HIMSS21 will move from its scheduled date in March 2021 to August 9‒13, 2021, in Las Vegas.
+On Friday, the Healthcare Information and Management Systems Society (HIMSS) made an announcement that it hopes will eliminate a similar scenario next year, and HIMSS President and CEO Hal Wolf set a positive tone for the future with the announcement that HIMSS21 will move from its scheduled date in March 2021 to August 9‒13, 2021, in Las Vegas.

 "We just felt March was too much of a risk," says Wolf.
 "Talking to many of the epidemiologists and people around us, we really believe that we have a very good chance for a tremendous celebration … a really joyous reunion" in August 2021.